aminemoussi/Convolutional-Neural-Netwoks/README.md

-# Classic CNN for CIFAR-10 Classification
+# 1. Classic CNN implementation, for classification applications

 A traditional Convolutional Neural Network implementation for image classification on the CIFAR-10 dataset.